daggerok/spring-data-jdbc-examples/ddd/README.md

 # AggregateRoot and Domain Events

+## NOTE: it's not a really event sourced app

 _With Spring Data we can very easy implement DDD concepts.
 Spring Data JDBC supports it as well_

 Aggregate Root is something we may update and due to DDD it can emit (Domain Eventsourced) events on different operations (so called Commands)...